nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The given index/indices is/are invalid
+One or more of the given member index is invalid

     * 2a1.
 SportsPA shows an error message